Rethinking Residential Zoning

 Preserving existing rent-controlled units in neighborhoods is key to preventing displacement of existing households.
 The city has limited condominium conversion in existing rental buildings, but residents are still being displaced by Ellis Act evictions and owner move-in evictions.
 For many households, a no-fault eviction means they can no longer afford to live in the neighoborhood, or even in San Francisco.

 Units are also being lost to mergers.
 Mergers tend to increase as neighborhoods become more affluent, and unit mergers reduce the supply and diversity of housing and make what remains more expensive.
 Until 2014, the Planning Code encouraged the merger of units which exceeded current density limits.
 This policy resulted in the loss of many rent-controlled and affordable units in San Francisco.
 Livable City worked with the Board of Supervisors to amend the Planning Code to discourage mergers, regardless of whether they exceed current density limits.
-The new controls have saved many units that would formerly have been lost, but includes a loophole allowing ‘unaffordable’ units to be merged.
-Because of San Francisco’s surging housing costs, the unaffordable threshold is now over $1.6 million, but in San Francisco’s most expensive neighborhoods, most housing exceeds the threshold.
+The new controls have saved many units that would formerly have been lost, but includes a loophole allowing ‘demonstrably unaffordable’ units to be merged.
+Because of San Francisco’s surging housing costs, the unaffordable threshold is now over $1.6 million, but in San Francisco’s most expensive neighborhoods, virtually all housing exceeds the threshold.
 This loophole may allow the merger of seven large apartments on Presidio Avenue into two units, with one exceeding 11,000 square feet.
 Mergers like this are making already unaffordable neighborhoods less diverse, and even less affordable.

-Affordable housing developers tend to avoid building in low-density neighoborhoods, mostly because what they can build is so limited that it makes more sense to build where greater density is permitted.
+Affordable housing developers tend to avoid building in low-density neighborhoods, mostly because what they can build is so limited that it makes more sense to build where greater density is permitted.
 The City’s recently adopted HOME-SF program, which allows more density and larger buildings for projects which are 100% affordable or which include more affordable units, explicity exempts land in RH-1 and RH-2 districts, which will further limit affordable housing opportunities in residential districts.
 One opportunity to create more affordable housing in residential neighborhoods is to expand the City’s Small Sites Acquisition Program, which provides grants to nonprofit housing providers to purchase existing rental housing and keep it permanently affordable.

 Sustainable mobility and ten-minute neighborhoods